Engee documentation

 Details

-When the elements of the indexing vector have the Bool data type, the block performs logical indexing.
-Logical indexing may result in empty spaces in the output data.
+When the elements of the indexing vector have a data type Bool, the block performs logical indexing.
+Logical indexing can lead to empty spaces in the output data.

-Select this check box to specify the values to be added to the output data in the Fill values parameters.
+Check this box to specify the values that will be added to the output in the parameter.
+Fill values.

 Default value